PsyChiLin/PsyChiLin.github.io/_pages/professional.md

 Awards
 ======
+- 2022 The Workshop Funds for the Summer Program in Quantitative Methods of Social Research
+- 2021 The Diversity Scholarship for the Summer Program in Quantitative Methods of Social Research
+- 2021 The Lorraine Nadelman Early Graduate Student Research Award
 - 2021 Rackham International Student Fellowship and the Chia-Lun Lo Fellowship
 - 2020 Annual best paper award for Chinese Journal of Psychology in 2019 academic year *(This award is given to one best paper from the papers published in the Chinese Journal of Psychology from 2019.)*
 - 2019 Weinberg Institute for Cognitive Science Graduate Fellowship